 Within a lesson, a teacher may give a detention.
 This could be at lunchtime or after school (parents / carers will be notified in advance in the latter instance).
 An afterschool detention will be a maximum of one hour in duration on a Wednesday.
 A lunchtime detention will be set for that day usually and is of 20 minutes duration.
 If a pupil’s behaviour requires their removal from the lesson (known as an ‘On Call’), an automatic, one hour detention will be given.

 If a pupil is involved in an incident at break time, lunchtime or afterschool, these will be investigated by the Head of Year and depending upon the incident, the sanction will be in line with Actions and Consequences and our Behaviour for Learning Policy.
-These could include an Internal Exclusion, Fixed Term Exclusion or Permanent Exclusion.
+These could include a Saturday detention, an Internal Exclusion, Fixed Term Exclusion or Permanent Exclusion.

 Lateness to school: pupils who are late to school without a valid reason will receive a lunchtime detention (20 mins) on that day.
 If this is missed, this is escalated to an afterschool detention on a Wednesday; if this is missed, the sanction is escalated to an internal exclusion the following day.